DiniFarb/codewars_readme_stats/README.md

 ---
 ## Query Params

-You can add the follwing query params to the base url: `https://github.r2v.ch/codewars`
+You can add the following query params to the base url: `https://github.r2v.ch/codewars`

 |parameter|requierd|describtion|example|
 |-----|-----|-----|-----|